kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 ```
 >**NOTE:** Path definitions in the APIRule CR cannot overlap, otherwise the requests to such paths are rejected.

-The **spec.rules** parameter corresponds to **spec.authentication** defined in the Api CR where you can specify a [list multiple JWT token issuers](https://kyma-project.io/docs/components/api-gateway/#details-security-specify-multiple-jwt-token-issuers) to allow secured access and use the **triggerRule.excludedPaths** parameter to exclude paths that don't require any authentication.
+The **spec.rules** parameter corresponds to **spec.authentication** parameter set in the Api CR where you can specify a [list multiple JWT token issuers](https://kyma-project.io/docs/1.11/components/api-gateway/#details-security-specify-multiple-jwt-token-issuers) to allow secured access and use the **triggerRule.excludedPaths** parameter to exclude paths that don't require any authentication.

-If you want to exclude paths in APIRule definition, for example to avoid two different configurations for a single path, you can use a regular expression with a negative lookahead.
-In the example, such an expression is used to in the last path exclude the paths already handled by other configuration settings from the `/.*` path.
+If you want to exclude paths in the APIRule CR definition, for example to avoid two different configurations for a single path, you can use a regular expression with a negative lookahead.
+In the example, such an expression is used in the last path to exclude the paths already handled by other configuration settings from the `/.*` path.

-Use this table to learn how the APIRule CR's path values correspond to the [**triggerRule.excludedPaths**](/components/api-gateway/#details-security-specify-service-resource-paths-not-secured-with-jwt-authentication) values for the Api CR, and what negative lookahead value you should add to the `/.*` path when defining your APIRule CR.
+Use this table to learn how the APIRule CR's path values correspond to the [**triggerRule.excludedPaths**](https://kyma-project.io/docs/1.11/components/api-gateway/#details-security-specify-service-resource-paths-not-secured-with-jwt-authentication) values for the Api CR, and what negative lookahead value you should add to the `/.*` path when defining your APIRule CR.

 | Expression type | Description | Sample value | Path value | Negative lookahead value |
 |---|---|---|---|---|